PHIL 7011 Practical Philosophy

-Coordinator Paolo Bubbio Opens in new window
+Coordinator Diego Bubbio Opens in new window

-Description The unit Practical Philosophy deals with the application of philosophical understanding to human activity.
+Description The subject Practical Philosophy deals with the application of philosophical understanding to human activity.
 'Practical philosophy' in principle encompasses questions of the meaning and appropriateness of various practices, as well as theoretical questions about the nature of practices themselves, questions such as 'What should we do?' and 'What is it that we are doing?'
-The unit may thus involve considering philosophical perspectives on ethical, political, educational, and legal questions, and more abstract considerations relating to practices such as the philosophy of action.
+The subject may thus involve considering philosophical perspectives on ethical, political, educational, and legal questions, and more abstract considerations relating to practices such as the philosophy of action.

 School Humanities & Comm Arts